Cyberport: Digital technology community

 Six start-ups from Cyberport, namely GOGOX, KLOOK, WeLab, TNG, Animoca Brands and ZA International, have emerged as "unicorns", spanning categories of fintech, smart living, digital entertainment and esports.
 Cyberport is managed by Hong Kong Cyberport Management Company Limited, which is wholly owned by the Hong Kong SAR Government.

-In operation since 2004, Cyberport focuses on fintech, smart living, digital entertainment and esports, AI and big data, blockchain, and cybersecurity.
+In operation since 2004, Cyberport focuses on fintech, smart living, digital entertainment and esports, greentech, AI and big data, blockchain, and cybersecurity.
 Cyberport is currently home to the largest Fintech community in Hong Kong with around 400 Fintech companies.
 Bowtie Life Insurance, a member of the Cyberport community, was authorised by the Hong Kong Insurance Authority to become Hong Kong's first virtual insurer under the Fast Track system in November 2018.
 Zhong An and WeLab, who are also members of Cyberport, were two of the initial eight financial institutions and firms to be granted a virtual bank license.

 To promote the development of esports in Hong Kong, Cyberport launched the opening of Hong Kong's largest professional-grade esports venue on 16 July 2019 located in the Cyberport Arcade.
 It also launched the Esports Industry Facilitation Scheme and the Esports Internship Scheme.
 The former offers cash grants to support industry activities, while the latter provides a cash subsidy for internships in the esports industry.

 As of February 2022, Cyberport Incubation Programme had incubated and funded over 1,000 technology start-ups companies since its inception in 2005.
 The Cyberport Macro Fund was announced in 2016 to support local start-ups after seed stage but generally before or around Series A stage of funding.
 The fund, which received a further injection of HK$200 million by Cyberport and its scope extended to cover Series A and later stage investments, has, as of July 2022, invested in 22 start-ups totalling about HK$168 million, driving a co-investment ratio of 1:8.

 On 25 March, the Hong Kong SAR Government announced that Simon Chan Sai-ming would succeed Dr George Lam as chairman of the board of directors of the Hong Kong Cyberport Management Company Limited from 1 April 2022 to 31 March 2024.

 Cyberport currently comprises four phases, providing a total of 119,000 square metres of office space.
 As of May 2021, the occupancy rate of Cyberport's office and co-working space has consistently maintained occupancy rates at 90% and 95%, respectively.
 The number of applications for the "Cyberport Incubation Programme" has substantially increased from less than 100 per year before 2011 to over 600 per year in recent years.

+Cyberport is expanding significantly, with Cyberport 5 expected to open in early 2026, bringing an additional 66,000 square metres of gross floor area to the campus,.